 The Sandringham Club

-- The Golf section in the Sandringham Club is an active group of 130 interested players who play up to 8 times a year, typically a group of 25 to 35 on each occasion.
+- The Golf section in the Sandringham Club is an active group of 160 interested players who play 6 or 7 times a year, typically a group of 20 to 24 on each occasion.

-- Each year commences with a Golf Dinner in early March with an invited guest speaker.
-At the dinner the previous year’s Order of Merit Champion is presented with a Perpetual Cup and the year’s golf calendar is announced.
+- Each year includes a Golf Dinner in early March with an invited guest speaker.
+At the dinner the previous year’s Order of Merit Champion is presented with a Perpetual Cup, the Coutie Meare Cup and the year’s golf calendar is discussed.

-- The Sandringham Club’s annual golf calendar consists of eight events, being:
+- The Sandringham Club’s annual golf calendar consists of six or seven events, being:

 - Country Championship at Sorrento Golf Club